 La Longia, Val Gardena, Italy

 La Longia, often called ‘the fairy tale ski slope,’ is a stunning 6.5-mile (10.5-kilometer) long blue and red piste in Val Gardena, Italy.
 Starting at 8,468 feet (2,518 meters), it offers breathtaking views of the Odles peaks and the surrounding Dolomites.
 With a gradual gradient, this run is perfect for skiers looking to build their confidence while working on their carving and turns.
-As the route descends, it curves through beautiful forests, making for a memorable and scenic experience.
+As the route descends, it curves through beautiful forests, making for an extraordinary and scenic experience.

 Peak to Creek, Whistler, Canada